NFC Notes: Arvell Reese, Sonny Styles, Commanders, Cowboys, Giants

 Commanders

-The Commanders used the seventh pick in the 2026 draft on LB Sonny Styles out of Ohio State.
-Washington HC Dan Quinn believes Styles’ physical makeup is rare, and he can’t wait to use the first-round pick in numerous ways he might not have been used in college.
+Appearing on the Rich Eisen Show, Commanders HC Dan Quinn spoke about how first-round pick LB Sonny Styles can impact the defensive unit as a whole, given his athleticism and versatility.

-“I think it’s rare. … This type of linebacker; the athletic traits, the speed, the size, the length — it’s not an every-year player,” Quinn said, via the Rich Eisen Show.
+“I think it’s rare. … This type of linebacker; the athletic traits, the speed, the size, the length — it’s not an every-year player,” Quinn said.
 “I’m a developmental coach — I can’t wait to coach him.
 He’s hungry for it; he wants to improve.
 Seeing his first couple years at DB and then shifting down to linebacker at the start of the 2024 season, I just felt like this guy’s gonna take off.
 Reps at the position, and like just seeing it more and more, I cannot wait to get rolling with him.”

 Cowboys